Beedeeboom/youneek-mind/README.md

     - Implemented features:

-        - Game accepts user input using "gets" or "gets.chomp" allowing the user to enter their name which is inserted within a method and re-used througout the game to give the user a sense of belonging.
+        - Game accepts user input at the start of the game using "gets" or "gets.chomp" allowing the user to enter their name which is inserted within a method and re-used througout the game to give the user a sense of belonging.

         - Game produces printed output in the form of a String or Integer using Classes and Methods.
-Loops and conditonal control structures are used to prompt the user to select the correct answer to continue the game, exit, select questions guiding the user on how to progress through the game.
+Loops and conditonal control structures are used to prompt the user to select the correct answer to continue the game, exit, select questions, guiding the user on how to progress through the game.
 The user input is run through if/else statements, case statements, loop do until the user selects the correct answer to progress to the next level.

         - Game produces text in various colours using the Colorize Gem to ensure the user can easily differentiate the different sections such as greeting, questions, case scenarios, select options.